 SCCF offers 60 scholarships for students pursuing further education and training each year.
 These scholarships are established often by families in memory of a loved one or by individuals who wish to support students entering a career path similar to theirs.
-Unless explicitly stated, scholarships are for residents of Steuben County.
+Unless explicitly stated, scholarships are for residents of Steuben County, Indiana.
 Scholarships are available for both traditional students (graduating high school seniors) and non-traditional students (current college students and those who are returning to advanced education after a period of time).
 Students may be eligible to apply through SCCF’s general scholarship cycle, vocational scholarships, or the Lilly Endowment Community Scholarship.